pridiltal/riceblast/README.md

 #> 6 2020-11-01 06:00:00  294.
 305. 309.
 2.47 -1.22   0.00000291 typical  51.4
 ```

-The following example demonstrates the detection of unusually low values
+The following example demonstrates the detection of unusually low or
-(lower extremes) in a daily time series, using a synthetic dataset
+high values (lower or upper extremes) in a daily time series, using a
-processed through the `riceblast` workflow.
-We first fit a model on an
+synthetic dataset processed through the `CropGuard` workflow.
+We first
-initial “typical” period to estimate the lower extreme threshold and
+fit a model on an initial “typical” period to estimate the lower and
-then test whether future observations fall below that threshold.
-The
+upper extreme thresholds and then test whether future observations fall
-generated plots visualize both the detected extremes and the
+outside those thresholds.
+The generated plots visualize both the
-corresponding forecast errors.
+detected extremes and the corresponding forecast errors.

 ``` r
 # Create a sample daily time series dataset with a gradual level shift